 CABP: How can our readers learn more about CAGI’s Centrifugal Compressor Section and other means of operating their centrifugal compressor systems more efficiently?

-CAGI: CAGI’s Centrifugal Compressor Section members are Atlas Copco, Cameron, FS Elliot, and Ingersoll Rand.
+CAGI: CAGI’s Centrifugal Compressor Section members are Atlas Copco Compressors, FS-Elliot, Hanwha Power Systems, Ingersoll Rand, and Sullair Corporation.
 Our members all have highly trained technical engineers to assist users with application questions, assist in specifying the correct products, and assist with conducting system assessments to make educated and responsible decisions.

 For more detailed information about CAGI, its members, compressed air applications, or answers to any of your compressed air questions, please contact the Compressed Air and Gas Institute.
 CAGI educational resources include e-learning coursework on the SmartSite, selection guides, videos and the Compressed Air & Gas Handbook.